-EREF is the voice of Europe’s renewable energy sector and issues initiatives and solutions to the challenges arising from the transition to a fully decarbonised and 100% renewables’ energy system.
-In this role, EREF monitors and gives impetus to the public debate and policy-making process that leads the way to climate change mitigation through consequent deployment of renewable energy technologies, fostering a greener and more sustainable future for Europe and its citizens.
+EREF is the voice of all renewable energy types in Europe, it has been offering its members’ expertise for more than two decades – both in policy and implementation – to foster the transformation to a fully decarbonised and 100% renewable-based energy system.
+Uniting Europe’s independent renewable producers since 1991, EREF monitors and shapes the public debate; improves policy-making processes that lead the way to climate change mitigation; while also fostering a greener and more sustainable future for Europe and its citizens.

 Stronger Climate Ambition for Europe